rat-and-catcher/libdspl-2.0/README.md

 02-aug-2024 :

 +   update polyroots.c -- clear initial matrix according https://github.com/Dsplib/libdspl-2.0.
-It was hard bug; but the results our gen-iir stay unaffected.
+It was hard bug; but the results of our gen-iir stay unaffected.

 ## /rat-and-catcher disclaimer